kaspernissen/docs.humio.com/content/getting-started/convincing_your_boss.md

+---
+title: "Convincing your boss"
+weight: 4
+---

 ## Overview

 If you've already tried our [tutorial](tutorial.md), then you will probably already be convinced that you need to get Humio into your organization.